canjs/canjs/guides/getting-started-tutorial/sending-data-to-a-service.md

 display when we set up our Application State and Routing.

-In the next chapter, we'll talk about connecting all of our components together using the Application State, Routing, and can.Map's define plugin.
+In the next chapter, we'll talk about connecting all of our components together using the Application State, Routing, and `can.Map`'s define plugin.

 - - -